alexrvandam/Descriptron/README.md

 # Introduction
 Descriptron v0.1.0 is intended to automate geometric morphometrics of organismal morphological features.
 It combines the state-of-the-art CNN based instance segmentation of Detectron2 (https://github.com/facebookresearch/detectron2) implemented in PyTorch with classic computer vision implemented in OpenCV.
 The instance segmentation is via a CNN because that is what CNN's are best at and the precise pixel level data extraction is done using OpenCV as that is what classic computer vision is best at.
 I aim to use the correct tool for the job at hand.
 It is all written in python so it is more stable and all the programs play well together.

+This work here helps move towards solving automated semi-landmarking of 2D data using Coleoptera sclerites as an example.
+This should be helpful to people interested in ground-truthing measurements for species delimitation using morphological shape and size as data in that delimitation process.
+This is a first version future versions will continue to expand the capabilities of computer vision and deep-learning for making geometrica and standard morphometric analyses more available and in a stable format for the community.

+The long term goal of this project is to combine LLM ViTs with instance segmentation and depth data to produce fine grained descriptions and concomitant semi-supervised and unsupervised clustering for putative novel species binning and description.

 # Installation
 The initial model is available through GoogleDrive found here: